Shipping class: cuttings

 by

 One of the more interesting and odd looking figs I grow.
 It definitely stands out with its odd squat, almost squished shape.
-They seem to have a pretty long hang time so far for me.
+Very good tasting and meaty when ripe.
 The bark of the tree gets that knobby look that I really like.

 • Blava Campanera